 Strange as it sounds, remote employees are often more engaged with co-workers and supervisors than their in-office counterparts.
 According to Harvard Business Review, 87 percent of remote workers feel more connected through the use of video conferencing.
 We can only offer conjecture as to why this is, but perhaps the comfort and freedom of working from anywhere helps employees connect with each other more openly and honestly.

-If you’re a firm that embraces remote CPAs or high-level accountants, GC Talent can help you highlight that competitive advantage to the best accounting job candidates.
+If you’re a firm that embraces remote CPAs or high-level accountants, Accountingfly can help you highlight that competitive advantage to the best accounting job candidates.
 Click here to reach out for more information.